shrinerb/shrine/doc/refile.md

 ```

 After you deploy this code, the `image_data` column should now be successfully
 synchronized with new attachments.

+### 3. Data migration

-Next step is to run a script which writes
-all existing Refile attachments to `image_data`:
+Next step is to run a script which writes all existing Refile attachments to
+`image_data`:

 ```rb
 Photo.find_each do |photo|